This is the second of two posts about my birthday trip from Guinea to Portugal.

 Our final day in Lisbon, we visited yet one more palace, the 18th century Queluz National Palace, which took us briefly back into the Sintra district.
 C and I had been looking online at the top castles and palaces in the world and one listed Queluz.
 It did not seem wrong to miss out it when it was so close.
 To my untrained eye it seemed similarly decorated as the Pena Palace but with larger rooms, less furnishings, and far fewer tourists.
 The highlights for me were the extraordinarily tiled canal, the Don Quixote room where a former Portuguese king had both been born and died, and the fountain of Neptune.

 There was no use denying though that we had exceeded our palace viewing threshold.
-In fact, as incredulous at it seemed, I was beginning to miss our Conakry apartment, our cats, the joy of a quiet weekend with no pressure to get out and sightsee.
+In fact, as incredulous as it seemed, I was beginning to miss our Conakry apartment, our cats, the joy of a quiet weekend with no pressure to get out and sightsee.

 We made one last stop at the 18th century Aqueducto des Aguas Livres, part of the Museum of Water that showcases the fascinating efforts to bring drinking water to the city.
 We walked along the top of the aqueduct about a kilometer out and back and then once again walked back to our hotel with a stop for lunch.